We’ve all been there – standing in front of the bathroom mirror, skin radiating heat with that unmistakable tomato-tint.

 Is there a better option?

-The bare-skinned truth?
-Keep the sun off of your skin by covering up.
+The bare-skinned truth about sunscreen?
+It’s probably better to just keep the sun off of your skin by covering up.
 There’s a reason that all of the staff members onboard your boat are wearing long sleeved shirts, hats, sunglasses, and even face protection throughout the day: Momentary bronze glory isn’t worth the long-term risk of skin cancer.
 We love photosynthesizing just as much as the next sailor, but extended sun exposure is a very serious threat to your health.

-So before we get down off of our sunscreen-soapbox, consider a few final thoughts and facts about sun protection, and while you’re at it – go put on some sunscreen while you finish reading:
+So before we get down off of our sunscreen-soapbox, consider a few final thoughts and facts and sun protection tips, and while you’re at it – go put on some sunscreen while you finish learning the truth about sunscreen:

 * 80% of a person’s lifetime sun exposure is acquired before age 18, so grab a sunscreen of SPF 30 or greater.